RedPRL/kado/README.markdown

-# 🧊 Kado カド: Cofibrations in Cartesian Cubical Type Theory
+# 🧊 kado カド: Cofibrations in Cartesian Cubical Type Theory

 This library implements cofibrations in Cartesian cubical type theory as described in the paper [Syntax and models of Cartesian cubical type theory,](https://doi.org/10.1017/S0960129521000347) with the following two extensions: